Svartifoss (Black Falls)

 Requires 1.5 km hike from Skaftafell visitor center.

-Svartifoss, meaning 'Black Falls,' is one of Iceland's most architecturally inspiring natural wonders.
-Dark hexagonal basalt columns frame the 20-meter cascade like the pipes of a great organ.
+Svartifoss, meaning 'Black Falls,' sits in Skaftafell within Vatnajökull National Park.
+Dark hexagonal basalt columns frame the 20-meter cascade like the pipes of an organ.
 These formations inspired the design of Hallgrímskirkja church in Reykjavík.
-Located in Skaftafell within Vatnajökull National Park, it requires a rewarding 1.5 km uphill hike.
+Reaching the falls takes a 1.5 km uphill hike.

 Best for